Demographics and clinical presentation

 Lobulated renal contour with multiple internal cysts of varying sizes and shapes: the renal parenchyma is usually fibrous and echogenic with absent or small hilar vessels.
+The cysts typically cluster and are non-communicating.
 Real time imaging is extremly useful to exclude any communication with the ureter and between each other.

 MAG3 or DTPA scan

 Particularly useful in the hydronephrotic form to assess for associated obstructive uropathy.
 May show some flow to the kidney and possible cortical uptake, but no excretion.

 Given the chief abnormality is cystic, the MCDK is eloquently demonstrated on T2 sequences, with a non-ionising radiation imaging modality, which is an important consideration in the paediatric population.

 Occasionally a MCDK may become infected 2-3 or present with persistent mass effect or secondary hypertension 3.

 A normal life expectancy can be expected as long as the contralateral kidney is normal.
 Controversy exists over the need for prophylactic surgical excision of a MCDK, justified on the grounds of a small risk of malignant transformation, more commonly in adults with a persistent MCDK (i.e. has not spontaneously resolved) 2.
 More recently, conservative management with follow up has been recommended 3.

 Complete spontaneous involution is said to occur in up to 60% of cases, but may take up to 10 years to occur 3.
 Longer term ongoing follow-up to asses what the life time rates of involution are in progress 3.